Table of Contents

 - Temps (temporary contract workers)

 Freelancing encompasses all sorts of contingent business models.
 You’ll also find this type of work in every industry (although roles differ).
 For example, a doctor may not freelance office hours, but they could invoice as a consultant to an author, lawyer, or other professional.
-On the contrary, social media marketing is a form of self-employment that only benefits from the freelancing model and views it as a full-time job.
+On the contrary, social media marketing is a form of self-employment that typically benefits from the freelancing model and is viewed as a full-time job.

 The opportunity is there for anyone, in any form.